 This course will be offered, whatever it takes.
 We hope to meet in person for at least some class sessions.
 If in-person SoCo is not possible, this course will be offered virtually.

 Bing Professor in Human Biology, Emeritus

 Bill Durham received his Ph.D. in Ecology and Evolutionary Biology from the University of Michigan before joining the Stanford faculty in Human Biology and Anthropology.
-His current research focuses on conservation and development issues and on the evolutionary interactions of genes and culture in human populations.
-Winner of the MacArthur Prize and other awards for research and teaching, Professor Durham's books include Scarcity and Survival in Central America, The Social Causes of Environmental Destruction in Latin America(co-editor), Ecotourism and Conservation in the Americas (co-editor), and Exuberant Life: Evolution and Conservation in Galápagos (forthcoming).
-He served sixteen years as editor of the Annual Review of Anthropology and was Co-founder/ Co-director of the Center for Responsible Travel (CREST) for a decade.
-He is currently Co-Director of the Osa and Golfito Initiative (INOGO) in Costa Rica for the Woods Institute for the Environment.
+His current research focuses on ways to promote sustainability in and around national parks and protected areas.
+Winner of the MacArthur Prize and other awards for research and teaching, Bill’s publications include Coevolution: Genes, Culture and Human Diversity, Ecotourism and Conservation in the Americas (co-editor), Exuberant Life: An Evolutionary Approach to Conservation in Galápagos, and “Anthropology and Environmental Policy: Joint Solutions for Conservation and Sustainable Livelihoods” co-authored with Susan Charnley.
+He served 16 years as editor of the Annual Review of Anthropology and was Co-founder and Co-director of the Center for Responsible Travel for a decade.
+He is currently Co-Director of the Osa and Golfito Initiative (INOGO) in Costa Rica for the Woods Institute at Stanford.